 Finally, Ultra Mobile doesn't offer all of its plans online, which is quite annoying if you're trying to find the perfect plan.
 While Ultra Mobile has a lot of retail partners, the closest store to me is about an hour away, and I'm not even in a rural area.
 It would be nice if Ultra Mobile could just take everything online, as Mint Mobile has done.

 It is very common for unlimited plans to limit data speeds in certain applications like video streaming.
 Still, I wish it were more at a painful 480p (1.5Mbps) max on the unlimited plan.
 This low limit means that you cannot watch any YouTube content at 60FPS unless you download it first or connect to Wi-Fi.
 This can be a real shame if you're trying to watch gameplay content that is best enjoyed at a full frame rate.

 If a carrier were to limit anything, video streaming makes the most sense, but when the unlimited plan still has a limit of 40GB, it feels less genuine.
 I would have liked to be able to toggle the video limit off and use my 40GB however I please.

 Visible is a Verizon-based prepaid carrier with only one unlimited plan.
 The catch is that there aren't as many compatible phones as Mint or Ultra Mobile, and you have no access to 3G or roaming.
-Still, the unlimited plan will be worth it for most people, especially since it starts at $40 per month and can go even lower if you join a Visible Party.
+Still, the unlimited plan will be worth it for most people, especially since it starts at $30 per month.
 Visible also includes unlimited hotspot data at 5Mbps.